 This year has seen a lot of new records, although I would say it’s sort of a middle-year.
 However, the year is about to get wrapped up so here is my list.

-I remember a morning couple of years back when I sat on a beach in Khao Lak, sipping a soft drink while my toes were the only thing that obstructed the view of the Andaman sea reaching into the Indian ocean.
+I remember a morning some time ago when I sat on a beach in Khao Lak, sipping a soft drink while my toes were the only thing that obstructed the view of the Andaman sea reaching into the Indian ocean.

 The curtain literally fell at midnight, revealing the secret band of Electric Christmas.
 There had been a lot of buzz for the last month and my initial guesses on the secret band, hinted to be “one of the greatest Swedish synth bands in history”, were Adolphson & Falk (prime suspects since they happened to be magically reunited a week ago in Malmö for the first time in twenty years).

 I’m really starting to get addicted to the new Google Suggest function, another gem added to their ever-increasing bag of tricks.
 This nifty thing provides auto complete in your web search.

 Another great night in the dark basement of Plasticity.
 Pär threw on a perfect triple combo featuring “America” by Rammstein, “Electronaut” by VNV Nation and of course “Xfixiation” by Tactical Sekt.
 The Hellfire mix of Xfixiation is harsh aggrotech at its very finest and about as good as it gets when you’re in the mood to really move your feet.

 Just returned from a play of Verdi’s old masterpiece Rigoletto at the Gothenburg Opera.
 The set was placed in quite a modern time-frame, thus abandoning the centuries-old settings.
 This made the title character a bit awkward in his role as the “court jester” to the prince.